MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/expand-teams-across-your-org/healthcare/ehr-admin-cerner.md

 - Enable patients to join Teams virtual visits from email or SMS notifications.
 - View consumption data reports and customizable Call Quality information for EHR-connected visits.

 This article describes how to set up and configure the Teams EHR connector to integrate with the Cerner platform.
-It also gives you an overview of the Teams virtual visits experience from the Cerner EHR system.
+It also gives you an overview of the Teams Virtual Visits experience from the Cerner EHR system.

 ## Before you begin